KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 khronos_validation.enables = VK_VALIDATION_FEATURE_ENABLE_DEBUG_PRINTF_EXT or set VK_LAYER_ENABLES=VK_VALIDATION_FEATURE_ENABLE_DEBUG_PRINTF_EXT as an environment variable.

 Debug Printf has been implemented as a state tracker validation object, as a peer to GPU Assisted Validation.
-Because of this, and coupled with the philosophy that validation objects will not communicate with each other, one should never enable both gpu assisted validation and shader printf at the same time.
+Because of this, and coupled with the philosophy that validation objects will not communicate with each other, one should never enable both GPU Assisted Validation and Debug Printf at the same time.
 Debug Printf will be disabled if GPU Assisted Validation is enabled.

 The strings resulting from a Debug Printf will be sent to the debug callback which is either specified by the app, or by default sent to stdout.